hughfitzgerald/vpx-glf-docs/docs/devices/segment-display.md

 | `ExternalFlexDmdSegmentIndex` | — | Offset when mirroring to a FlexDMD |
 | `ExternalB2SSegmentIndex` | — | Offset when mirroring to a B2S backglass |

-## Lights and tags

-The segment lights are identified by a tag, set in each light's **BlinkPattern** field in VPX (see [Lights & shows](../concepts/lights-and-shows.md#tags)).
-A 14-segment, 8-character display needs 8 × 15 lights, all tagged `p1_seg`, in order.
+## Lights are required, even for FlexDMD- or B2S-only displays

+A segment display is not a wrapper you can point purely at an external target. **GLF requires a real, named VPX light object for every segment position, whether or not you care about the in-table lighting at all.**

+This is different from how tags work elsewhere in GLF ([Lights & shows](../concepts/lights-and-shows.md#tags)).
+`LightGroup` is not a light tag — it's a **name prefix**.
+GLF builds each light's expected name by concatenating the prefix with a 1-based index (`p1_seg1`, `p1_seg2`, `p1_seg3`, …) and evaluates that name directly against the table's objects.
+A 14-segment, 8-character display needs 15 sequentially-numbered lights per character — 120 lights in total, named `p1_seg1` through `p1_seg120` — and each one must:

+- exist as an actual VPX **Light** object on the table, and
+- be a member of the `glf_lights` collection (so GLF's internal light registry knows about it).

+If a light in the sequence is missing, or exists but isn't in `glf_lights`, GLF errors when it tries to set that segment's colour — this isn't a soft failure like the B2S/FlexDMD pushes below;
+it will throw at runtime.
+There's no config path that skips this and drives only an external display.

+In practice this means: even if the display will only ever be seen through FlexDMD or a B2S backglass and never looked at on the playfield, you still model and place all 120 (or however many) tiny light objects, add them to `glf_lights`, and name them correctly.
+What you *can* do is make them invisible or trivial — off-playfield, zero-intensity, or hidden behind art — since nothing requires them to be seen; GLF only needs them to exist and answer to `.Color`.

-Ordering is positional — GLF walks the tagged lights in collection order and assigns them to segments.
-Getting the order wrong produces scrambled characters, which is the usual symptom of a mis-tagged display.
+Ordering is positional — index 1 is the first light checked, and GLF walks forward until a name in the sequence doesn't resolve to a `Light`.
+Getting the order wrong, or leaving a gap in the numbering, produces scrambled characters or an outright error, which is the usual symptom of a misnamed light in the sequence.

 ## Multi-display groups